 Surprise!
-Class 1 Manufacturers Must Meet These Specific EU MDR Requirements by May 2021
+All Class 1 Medical Device Manufacturers Must Meet These Specific EU MDR Requirements

-1. The deadline for certain Class I manufacturers to comply with the MDR was extended from May 2021 to May 2024.
+1. The deadline for certain Class I manufacturers to comply with the MDR was extended until May 2024.
 (TRUE) and…

 2. All Class I manufacturers still need to comply with certain parts of the MDR starting in May 2021 (TRUE)